-Brazil lowers requirements for 90-day visas for technology transfer and technical assistance
+Brazil lowers requirements for 90-day visas for technology transfer and tech assistance - .PDF file.

 Brazil has lowered the requirements to obtain a 90-day temporary visa for workers entering the country to provide technical assistance and to transfer technology.